napari/docs/docs/community/governance.md

 ### Steering council

-The Steering Council (SC) members are primarily core team members who have additional responsibilities to ensure the smooth running of the project.
+The purpose of the Steering Council (SC) is to ensure smooth progress from the big-picture perspective.
+The SC is ultimately responsible for all strategic and operational dimensions of the napari project.
+This includes, but is not limited to all legal, financial and operational decisions.
+The SC actively works to carry out the napari project's mission, in accordance with its values and with the support of the core team members.
 SC members are expected to participate in strategic planning, approve changes to the governance model, and make decisions about funding granted to the project itself.

-(Funding to community members is theirs to pursue and manage).
-The purpose of the SC is to ensure smooth progress from the big-picture perspective.
+The SC has the responsibility to:

+- Pursue, raise, allocate and manage all project funding.
+- Coordinate, manage and select candidates for all roles and personnel employed or contracted to the napari project.
+- Manage all legal aspects of the napari project, such as contracts, compliance and copyright, with support from NumFOCUS.
+- Manage the project's relationship with NumFOCUS as a Sponsored Project,
+- Ensure the timely delivery of all deliverables, milestones, reports and other commitments associated with restricted funding such as grants or contracts.
+- Coordinate and oversee the delivery of the project development roadmap, in collaboration with the core team members and the broader community.
+- Hold a monthly meeting, and distribute summaries of these meetings to the core team members.
+- Ensure the publication of an annual State of Napari report that provides a summary of the previous year's activities across the entire napari community, and highlights the current and future direction of the project.
+- Members of the SC also have the "owner" role within the [napari GitHub organization](https://github.com/napari) and are ultimately responsible for managing the napari GitHub account, the [@napari@fosstodon.org](https://fosstodon.org/@napari)
+Mastodon account, the [napari website](https://napari.org), and other similar napari owned resources.
+- When the core team member community (including the SC members) fails to reach such a consensus in a reasonable timeframe, the SC is the entity that resolves the issue.

+SC members may be core team members but can also be nominated from the community at large.
 Changes that impact the full project require analysis informed by long experience with both the project and the larger ecosystem.
-When the core team member community (including the SC members) fails to reach such a consensus in a reasonable timeframe, the SC is the entity that resolves the issue.

-Members of the SC also have the "owner" role within the [napari GitHub organization](https://github.com/napari) and are ultimately responsible for managing the napari GitHub account, the [@napari@fosstodon.org](https://fosstodon.org/@napari)
-Mastodon account, the [napari website](https://napari.org), and other similar napari owned resources.
+As such, SC members should be community members who have interacted heavily with the project and its ecosystem, whether they be users, plugin developers, direct napari contributors, or involved with the project in other ways e.g. attending community events, supporting users of napari, etc.

 The SC will be no less than three members and no more than five members, with a strong preference for an odd number to ensure a simple majority vote